compliance-framework/plugin-github-settings/README.md

 plugins:
     github:
         config:
-            api_key: github_pat_1234....  # The configured Github PAT for the organization scopes
+            token: github_pat_1234....  # The configured Github PAT for the organization scopes
-            api_url: https://api.github.com  # The URL for the API endpoint for GH installations on-premise
             organization: test-org  # The name of the organization ...
 ```